 After venting, a final, stabilized vacuum/pressure measurement shall be recorded.
 A pressure is considered to be stabilized when it does not fluctuate more than 5% in one minute.
 The manometer shall be allowed a maximum of one (1) minute to stabilize before the vacuum/pressure is recorded.
-If the manometer does not stabilize within the 1-minute period, the range in which the vacuum/pressure fluctuates over an additional one (1) minute period shall be documented on the appropriate field forms (Toughbook and index cards).
-The highest reading observed within the observed range shall also be recorded on the appropriate field forms (Toughbook and index cards).
-(Please note: If the manometer reading fluctuates between two vacuums, the lowest vacuum observed shall be recorded on the field forms (Toughbook and stabilites).

-index cards).
-If the manometer reading fluctuates between a vacuum and a pressure, the highest pressure observed shall be recorded on the field forms (Toughbook and index cards).
-If the manometer reading fluctuates between two pressures, the highest/strongest pressure observed shall be recorded on the field forms (Toughbook and index cards).
-In all cases, the range in the manometer readings over the additional one-minute period shall be recorded on the field forms (Toughbook and index cards).
+If the manometer does not stabilize within the 1-minute period, the range in which the vacuum/pressure fluctuates over an additional one (1) minute period shall be documented on the appropriate field forms (logbook and index cards).
+The highest reading observed within the observed range shall also be recorded on the appropriate field forms (logbook and index cards).
+(Please note: If the manometer reading fluctuates between two vacuums, the lowest vacuum observed shall be recorded on the field forms (logbook and index cards).
+If the manometer reading fluctuates between a vacuum and a pressure, the highest pressure observed shall be recorded on the field forms (logbook and index cards).
+If the manometer reading fluctuates between two pressures, the highest/strongest pressure observed shall be recorded on the field forms (logbook and index cards).
+If the manometer reading fluctuates between two pressures, the highest/strongest pressure observed shall be recorded on the field forms (logbook and index cards).
+If all cases, the range in the manometer readings over the additional one-minute period shall be recorded on the field forms (logbook and index cards).

-At VMP monitoring locations, the manometer should be turned on, zeroed, and connected to the well as it was for the initial pressure.
-Once the pressure is stabilized the reading should be taken.
+At VMP monitoring locations, the manometer shall be turned on, zeroed, and connected to the port as it was for the initial pressure.
+Once the pressure is stabilized the reading shall be taken.
 The manometer can then be removed and the VMP can be closed to the atmosphere.

 Note: Any monitoring location where water/LNAPL is encountered during purge or Tedlar[®] bag collection, where the requisite volume cannot be purged, or where the VMP screen is submerged will not have a stabilized pressure collected.
-If ports are found to be submerged, it is documented both in the Toughbook and index cards.
+If ports are found to be submerged, it is documented both in the logbook and index cards.